lowcoder-org/lowcoder/docs/connect-your-data/query-basics/README.md

 If there is a special case handling, you can specify it additionally for the individual Event HandlerQueries support reading data from or writing data to your data sources.
 You can use Data Queries for all kinds of Data Sources, like Databases, Stream Data Sources, or classic Restful APIs.
 You can create queries while editing an app or in the query library.&#x20;

-All Data Queries in Lowcoder will always return JSON Data.
+All Data Queries in OpenFlower will always return JSON Data.
 When you call your Database, the result will get transformed into a JSON response for example.
-This is very useful to have ease of use for the data in all later places in Lowcoder without the need for a Data Serialization between Formats.
+This is very useful to have ease of use for the data in all later places in OpenFlower without the need for a Data Serialization between Formats.

 ## Connect to a data source

 You can connect to a data source that was already in your data source library or create a new one.
-For detailed information, see [Data sources in Lowcoder](../data-sources-in-lowcoder/).
+For detailed information, see [Data sources in OpenFlower](../data-sources-in-lowcoder/).

 ## Create a query